pushkarv/machine-learning/projects/capstone/report.md

 |      **Training Accuracy**       |                   **Validation Accuracy**                    |                     **Testing Accuracy**                     |
 |              97.52%              |                            86.32                             |                            92.39%                            |

-***Figure 13 - Initial Solution***
+***Figure 14 - Initial Solution***

-Similar to mode 16, another high accuracy rate was achieved by model 15, structurally similar, but its L1 regularization is at the <u>*first*</u> Dense layer with a penalty of 0.50.
-Model 15 reached a validation loss slight lower than mode 16, but loss increased more rapidly thereafter, but reached a relatively same loss value after 1000 epochs.
+Similar to *model 16*, another high accuracy rate was achieved by model 15, structurally similar, but its L1 regularization is at the <u>*first*</u> Dense layer with a penalty of 0.50.
+Model 15 reached a validation loss slight lower than *model 16*, but loss increased more rapidly thereafter, but reached a relatively same loss value after 1000 epochs.
 The testing accuracy for model 15 was 92.18%.

 #### ***Final Solution***

 In the initial solution, in both models discussed above, the model overfits.
-After trial and experiment with .various model configurations, ***model 23*** was able to maintain high accuracy rates with reduced overfitting.
+After trial and experiment with .various model configurations, *model 23* was able to maintain high accuracy rates with reduced overfitting.

 This final model solution consists of the same 3 pairs of 2D Conv./Max pooling layers, but with a Flatten layer, and 2 Dense layers separated with a single Dropout layer, and no L1 regularization.
 The first Dense layer has a `relu` activation function, and the second Dense layer has a `softmax` activation function.